-The choice to buy new vs used is one of the biggest considerations you’ll make when shopping for your next car.
-But, what about the choice to buy used electric cars?
+Buying new vs. used is one of the biggest considerations you’ll make when shopping for your next car.
+But what about the choice to buy used electric cars?
 Are there additional considerations to factor in?
-What about a used electric car vs used gas-powered vehicle?
+What about a used electric car vs. a used gas-powered vehicle?

-We’ll address these questions, plus some pros and cons for buying a used electric car.
+We’ll address these questions, plus some pros and cons of buying a used electric car.

 - 9 Tips to prepare you for your used electric car shopping journey

-You can also save money by not paying for gas, and with less frequent maintenance visits.
-But, you’ll first want to research charging costs in your area to find out how much you can save.
+You can also save money by not paying for gas and with less frequent maintenance visits.
+But you’ll first want to research charging costs in your area to determine how much you can save.
 Also, consider various electric car charging methods and options by checking out our in-depth guide on all-electric car charging options.
-If you are concerned about the environment, you may consider the benefits of electric car emissions vs gas-powered vehicle emissions.
+If you are concerned about the environment, you may consider the benefits of electric car emissions vs. gas-powered vehicle emissions.

 Used Electric Cars – Pros

 The primary reason to buy used generally comes down to cost savings.
 How much value you can get compared to what a new vehicle will cost?
 Electric cars usually have higher depreciation rates than gas-powered cars, according to a recent report from iSeeCars.
 This can provide a great value opportunity for certain used electric vehicles.
 According to their research, electric cars lose about 52% of their value after three years, compared to 39.1% for gas-powered sedans, 39.7% for gas-powered SUVs, and 34.3% for gas-powered trucks.
 An exception is Tesla, which depreciates much less than all other electric vehicles.

 |Tesla Model X||33.9%|

 Electric vehicles depreciate faster than other vehicles because resale value factors in the $7,500 federal tax credit used to purchase the vehicle as new.
 This may start to change as the tax credits begin to phase out.